Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-01-Stanley-G-Weinbaum-A-Martian-Odyssey.md

 ## Dream Beast
 In Xanthus, Jarvis saw the girl who was supposed to stay on Earth and he ran towards it without obeying with Tweel's hindrance.

-Tweel took his glass pistol to kill the beast and it turned out to be the black and rope-armed horros that once captured Tweel!
+Tweel took his glass pistol to kill the beast and it turned out to be the black and rope-armed horrors that once captured Tweel!

 Tweel said, "You one-one-two, he one-one-two."
 It meant whatever you thought, the beast would show.

 ## Mound Builders/Barrel Ants/Drum Ants
-Jarvis trudged along twoard the mud-heap city.
+Jarvis trudged along toward the mud-heap city.
 Tweel indicated it's the people of the south who built the canal besides it.
 Jarvis met drum ants who were pushing their carts.
 He tried to communicate with these creatures, but they only echoed his voice so as to do their own business.
 What he spoke to one of them would be immediately learnt by the next one.
 Tweel then said, "One-one-two, yes!
 Two-two-four, no!"
 It meant these creatures had lower intelligence than them.

 They entered the nearest mound but they were lost in the maze.
 They finally got to a domed chamber close to the surface where ants dumped loads of their carts into the wheel and sometimes even themselves!
 Jarvis saw a crystal beyond the wheel which could heal his thumb and nose.
 Then ants drummed all around them suddenly attempting to attack them, so the duo rushed out of the entrance quickly.
-But ants seemed too much to fight against.
-So Jarvis indicated Tweel to escape alone, which was rejected by Tweel.
+But ants seemed too much to conquer.
+So Jarvis indicated Tweel to escape alone, which was rejected by Tweel loyally.
 Jarvis admitted that Tweel was a man.
 At such a crucial point, Putz found them and saved Jarvis.
-As long as Jarvis was fine, Tweel escaped from the scene quickly.
+As long as Jarvis was fine, Tweel escaped from the scene immediately.

-It turned out ants fought to take back the crystal stolen by Jarvis.
+It turned out ants attacked them to take back the crystal stolen by Jarvis.

 # Core: 9/9.
 It's a Martian Odyssey of human's first expedition on Mars.
 It depicts well about distinguished species on Mars.
 It demonstrates the difficulty of communication across species while also providing a chance of fast friendship beyond seemingly invincible barricades.

-Of course the real Mars had no life and had no air, but the adverse preposition clearly set in the beginning of the story as the basic law, which made it acceptable at least for me.
+Of course the real Mars had no life and has no air, but the adverse preposition clearly set in the beginning of the story as the basic law, which made it acceptable at least for me.

 # Character: 8/9.
-Who could ever be impressed by a intelligent, funny, fast and friendly Tweel?
+Who could hardly ever be unmoved by an intelligent, funny, and friendly Tweel?
 It seemed like the first intelligent alien in the history of science fiction and one of the most outstanding examples on how to use plots to sculpture characters.
 Meanwhile, crew members were also lively.
 Jarvis was a good chemist and storyteller.
 Suspicious Hamilton always questioned Jarvis' mentality.
 French Biologist Leroy helped analyze amazing creatures from time to time.
 German Engineer Putz said little but it's he who saved Jarvis' ass in the end.

 Their lively conversation also made sure the entire odyssey was a light comedy.